gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-23-Installing-and Upgrading-Docker-on-Ubuntu.md

 ## Prerequisites

-Docker requires 64-bit OS installations and the kernel version must be at minimun 3.10.
+Docker requires 64-bit OS installations and the kernel version must be at minimum 3.10.
 Older versions of the kernel lack of some features required to run docker engine among which Namespaces, CGroups and Capabilities.

 Said that, first thing fist, we should check the kernel version using the **uname** command